 Preferred Difficulty Levels in Novel Computer-Based Tasks

+Thesis presented to the Faculty of

+Notre Dame de Namur University

+In partial fulfillment of the requirements for the degree of

+Masters of Science in Clinical Psychology

+by

+Your Name

+Approved by:

+Michele Haley, Ph.D., Chairperson

+Matthew Harris, Ph.D, Chairperson

+Second Reader, Credential

 Abstract

-According to several theories, including Csikszentmihalyi’s theory of flow, the Yerkes-Dodson law, and Vygotsky’s zone of proximal development, we hypothesized that computer users would prefer moderate levels of difficulty when encountering new tasks, and that the preferred percentage correct for these tasks would be between 80% and 95%.
-In order to address this hypothesis, the preferred difficulty levels of a young (n = 10, μage = 29.3) group of Facebook users were analyzed using three computer-based tasks (one visual, one verbal, and one kinesthetic).
+According to several theories, including Csikszentmihalyi’s theory of flow, the Yerkes-Dodson law, and Vygotsky’s zone of proximal development, this research investigated whether computer users prefer moderate levels of difficulty when encountering new tasks specifically investigating whether the preferred percentage correct for novel tasks would be between 80% and 95%.
+In order to address this hypothesis, the preferred difficulty levels of a young group of Facebook users were analyzed using three computer-based tasks (one visual, one verbal, and one kinesthetic).
 Due to the small dataset there were problems in drawing robust conclusions.
 However, there was growing evidence of two important conclusions: one, learning takes place slowly in the assigned tasks; and two, participants would correct the difficulty level when the percentage correct on a task was too high or too low.
-These findings would imply that the tasks are well suited to study in this manner and that users indeed prefer a moderate level of difficulty.
+These findings imply that the tasks are well suited to study in this manner and that users indeed prefer a moderate level of difficulty.
 This report describes the pilot study; the full study will be published in Fall 2014.

 Preferred Difficulty Levels in Novel Computer-Based Tasks

+Insert correct heading here

 The search for interactive fun is a serious pastime of Americans.
 Blockbuster video games can gross upwards of $1 billion (“Top 10 highest”, 2012), and the average American gamer spends approximately $140 per year on games (Takahasi, 2010).
 There is obvious financial incentive for video game companies to “corner the market” on fun.

 Corporate America has noticed this trend, and has begun to apply the lessons to keeping employees and customers motivated.
 Over the last few years, the technique of “gamification” has become mainstream (Amos, 2013).
-Gamification involves adding the trappings of games, such as points, badges, levels and achievements, to actions and relationships, which ordinarily lack such trappings.
-For instance, the website www.duolingo.com, a free resource for language learning, rewards a user with points for every completed exercise.
+“Gamification” involves the addition of the game-like features, such as points, “badges,” “levels” and “achievements,” to the performance of actions or the achievement of relationship, which would ordinarily lack such incentives.
+For instance, the website www.duolingo.com, (a free resource for language learning) rewards a user with points for every completed exercise.
 If a user achieves a certain point total, that user’s level increases.
-Some companies use gamification to create incentives, which increase the productivity of employees (Silverman, 2013).
+Additionally, companies have begun to use gamification to create employee incentives in order to increase the productivity of employees (Silverman, 2013).

-However, this begs the question - what do we mean by “fun”?
-This paper will examine three different theories of fun and optimal experience, and it will show that all three predict a similar phenomenon: preferred difficulty level expressed by the user should be high enough to be interesting, but not so high as to be impossible.
-In particular, all three will agree on the prediction that someone having fun at a task is getting at least some number of items wrong.
-This paper will then develop a study that will assess participants’ preferred levels of difficulty in terms of their percentage of correct responses on a task.
-The conclusions of this study will be statements about how often individuals want to get items correct while doing a task, and statements about how the behavior of an individual changes when given a task that is too hard vs. one that is too easy.
+what do we mean by “fun”?
+This paper will examine three different theories of fun and optimal experience and will demonstrate that they predict a similar phenomenon: preferred difficulty level expressed by the user should be high enough to be interesting but not so high as to be impossible.
+Interestingly, an individual will often consider an activity “fun” when participating in a task and is getting at least some number of items wrong.
+This research investigated participants’ preferred levels of difficulty in terms of their percentage of correct responses on a task in order to determine how often individuals want to get items correct while doing a task.
+This information was used to inform conclusions as to how the behavior of an individual may change when given a task that is either too hard (participant makes too many mistakes) or that is too easy (participant makes too few mistakes).